 Purpose of Integration with SAP SuccessFactors Employee Central Payroll

-Caution

-The scope item described in this test script is relevant only if your company considers the integration between SAP SuccessFactors Employee Central and SAP SuccessFactors Employee Central Payroll!

-In case the integration between SAP SuccessFactors Employee Central and SAP SuccessFactors Employee Central Payroll is not relevant for your company, you can skip this document!
+Note

+The document is, unless otherwise specified, valid for all countries in scope of this SAP Best Practices, with country-specific details also being described.
+In the following, instead of spelling out the country names, we will use the two-letter code for the countries, as follows:

+AE – United Arab Emirates

+AU – Australia

+CN – China

+DE – Germany

+FR – France

+GB – United Kingdom

+SA – Kingdom of Saudi Arabia

+US – United States

 If your company has integration between SAP SuccessFactors Employee Central and SAP SuccessFactors Employee Central Payroll in place, the employee data as maintained in SAP SuccessFactors Employee Central is replicated to SAP SuccessFactors Employee Central Payroll, where it is used for payroll processing purposes.
 Nevertheless, in order to run a correct payroll, payroll-relevant data, like for example social insurance, needs to be maintained based on specific law requirements.

 This document describes how to check in SAP SuccessFactors Employee Central Payroll the correctness of the replicated employee data from SAP SuccessFactors Employee Central.
 In addition, the maintenance of payroll-relevant data in SAP SuccessFactors Employee Central Payroll is described: this is done using the mash-up UI rendered into the SAP SuccessFactors Employee Central instance.

-Recommendation

-Refer to test script of scope item Add New Employee / Rehire (FJ0), or optionally configuration guide of building block FK7(<YourCountry>), to see which fields you need to maintain in order to have a successful integration with SAP SuccessFactors Employee Central Payroll.

 Note

-<YourCountry> is to be replaced by the two-letter code for your respective country, for example, AE, AU, etc.
+In the description within this document it is considered that the Core content, Time Off content, and Payroll Time Sheet content in the SAP SuccessFactors Employee Central instance have been deployed with the SAP Best Practices.
+Nevertheless, the procedure described is applicable also to the case in which the mentioned content has not been deployed with the SAP Best Practices.

 Prerequisites

 This section summarizes all prerequisites needed to conduct the test in terms of system, user, master data, organizational data, and other test data and business conditions.